 Transparency: We will work to make our decision making processes transparent and make decisions using clear criteria rather than subjective judgments.

 Community Building: We will be mindful of the impacts of our work beyond our organization.
-We will make decisions that result in greater investment in our community and increase economic equity.
+We will make decisions that result in greater investment in our neighborhoods and increase economic equity.

 Board of Directors

-Zach is a Co-founder of the MTL and President of its Board of Directors.
-He grew up nearby in Andover, MN.
-Zach became the owner of a “not-new” home, started a year of repairs and grew weary of constantly tracking down the tools he needed.
-He saw that the tool library model was a prevalent way to address the consistent need for home improvement tools.
-While he was thinking on and off about the feasibility of starting a tool library, he met Thomas Ebert at a neighborhood meeting.
-Thomas had the same goal, and they partnered up.
-He stopped daydreaming and they started planning.
+Zach is a Co-founder of the MTL and member of its Board of Directors.
+Zach became the owner of a “not-new” home, started a year of repairs, and grew weary of constantly tracking down the tools he needed.
+He saw that the tool library model was a popular way to address the consistent need for home improvement tools.
+While he was thinking on and off about the feasibility of starting a tool library, he met Thomas at a neighborhood meeting.
+Realiing they shared the same goal, they partnered up, stopped daydreaming, and started planning.

 Zach brings his experience as a lawyer, small-business owner, and new homeowner to the table, along with a strong optimism for the effect the tool library will have upon its members and the community.
-He adds, “I’ve had the rewarding experience of starting a business, Wefel Law Firm, on my own, but there is something even more rewarding in starting a community resource, especially so when you get to work with talented and dedicated individuals.
-I’d like to thank the Windom Park neighborhood for providing us our initial funding, my fellow board members for volunteering their time and energy, and my co-founder and Vice President, Thomas Ebert, for simultaneously being a hard-nosed realist and an ambitious dreamer.”
+He adds, “I’ve had the rewarding experience of starting a business on my own, but there is something even more rewarding in starting a community resource - especially so, when you get to work with talented and dedicated individuals.
+I’d like to thank the Windom Park neighborhood for providing us our initial funding, my fellow board members for volunteering their time and energy, and my co-founder for simultaneously being a hard-nosed realist and an ambitious dreamer.”

-Katheryn is married and has 2 grown children who live in the Twin Cities (one is a member of the Tool Library).
-She is a member of St Mary’s Episcopal Church and is a counselor for one week at the Quest Youth Summer camp.
+Katheryn lives in the North End with her partner and has 2 grown children who live in the Twin Cities (one is also member of the Tool Library).
+She is a member of St Mary’s Episcopal Church and is a counselor for the Quest Youth Summer camp.
 She and her husband enjoy rock and ice climbing and are recent grandparents.